-Answer: The microkernel architecture provides two advantages: 1) Modularity.
+Answer (Instructor cont.): The microkernel architecture provides two advantages: 1) Modularity.
 It's easier to add new functionalities or modify existing functionalities.
+And if a bug occurs it doesn't effect other modules.
 2) Security.
 Vulnerabilities in one module will not affect other modules.
 However, this architecture also has a major disadvantage: the performance may be not so good because of the overhead incurred by inter-process communication is much higher than function calls within a process.
 Therefore, most modern operating systems at one time employed the microkernel architecture but eventually have to move from it due to performance issues.
 Nowadays most operating systems use a hybrid architecture: some functionalities are independent processes while other functionalities are moved back to kernel for better performance.